 I feel like I am always finding favorites in my work.
 I love pieces that feel like they were meant to be, and that they just came out of me exactly the way they were meant to.
 When I DON’T get in my own way.
-I do have a large canvas 60 x 40″ which I have had since university, and for years she had this fairy like figure on her, with a polkadot background.
+I do have a large canvas 60 x 40″ which I have had since university, and for years she had this fairy-like figure on her, with a polka dot background.
 Last year, I brought her out, with the intention to paint over this fairy that had sat there for nearly 15 years.
-The layers that were added to that canvas, and the fun that was had creating it really makes it a special piece.
-Parts of the polkadot background still show in the new painting and knowing that history and that the fairy (and all my history with this canvas) is under all those layers is really cool.
+The layers that were added to that canvas, and the fun that was had creating it really make it a special piece.
+Parts of the polka dot background still show in the new painting and knowing that history and that the fairy (and all my history with this canvas) is under all those layers is really cool.
 A special piece to my heart for sure.

 You’ve worked with several well-known lifestyle brands including Wayfair, Nordstrom, and Macy’s.
 What was the very first brand you worked with once you’d established yourself as an artist?

 The very first brand that I was hired by when I was literally just starting out on my business journey was American Greetings.
 I did some artwork for a card project they were working on.
 I remember the day one of my designs was chosen to be exclusive for Bloomingdales, and I was in awe.
 To this day, having such recognizable brands using my pieces is just so surreal.
 I have lots of goals and certain brands in mind that would be a dream come true to work with, so I will continue to build my collection and push myself to create.

 Your artwork has been featured on everything from iPhone and tech cases to pillows, throws, and furniture.
 When did you first feature your artwork on a platform besides canvas/paper?